Miqhtiedev/TestMod/README.md

 # How to create a mod (BASICS)

 - All code for this project is within this repository!
+- This guide assumes that you have a basic understanding of java

 ## Part 1: Setup